Argentine congress debates abortion rights; activists gather

 Abortion rights and anti-abortion demonstrators gathered in separate, designated areas under tight security.
 They wore masks as part of efforts to curb the spread of COVID-19.

-The bill would pass in the lower house if just over half of the 257 lawmakers approve it in a vote expected early Friday.
+The bill would pass in the lower house if just over half of the 257 lawmakers approve it in a vote expected in the early hours of Friday.
 More than half of the 72 lawmakers in the Senate must then approve the bill for it to become law; they are expected to vote in coming days.

 In hopes of winning more votes, legislators who support the bill made last-minute changes to the text that would allow private clinics in which all medical workers oppose abortion rights to refrain from providing the procedure.
 Such clinics, though, would be required to refer women to another facility that does abortion procedures.